notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 ![Git Installation Third Window](../2021-11-04-expo-development-environment-setup-for-first-react-native-project-windows/git_installation_3.png)
 <br/>

-In the next two windows you can make changes if you want but I would suggest leaving everything like it is and clicking **Next**.
+In the next two windows you can make changes if you want, but I would recommend leaving everything like it is and clicking **Next**.
 ![Git Installation Fourth Window](../2021-11-04-expo-development-environment-setup-for-first-react-native-project-windows/git_installation_4.png)

 ![Git Installation Fifth Window](../2021-11-04-expo-development-environment-setup-for-first-react-native-project-windows/git_installation_5.png)